microsoft/proxy_wifi/.github/pull_request_template.md

 ### Checklist

 - [ ] All targets compile successfully
-- [ ] Changes have been formated with clang-format
+- [ ] Changes have been formatted with clang-format
 - [ ] Newly added code include doxygen-style comments
 - [ ] Unit tests are succeeding